-As United States natives, coneflowers (Echinacea) grace gardens all throughout the country.
+As United States native plants, coneflowers (Echinacea spp.) grace gardens all throughout the country.
 Because they are found here naturally, they are well adapted to the growing conditions American gardens have to offer.
-These perennial flowers are members of the daisy family and are incredibly easy to grow, even if you fear you've been cursed with a black thumb.
+These perennial flowers are members of the sunflower family (Asteraceae) and are incredibly easy to grow, even if you fear you've been cursed with a black thumb.

 Coneflowers grow about 2 to 4 feet tall and up to 2 feet wide.
 They flower in midsummer and keep blooming through the fall.
-Although purple coneflowers are the most well-known, these beauties also come in pink, red, yellow, orange and white flower heads.
+Although purple coneflowers are the most well-known (Echinacea purpurea, USDA zones 3-8), these beauties also come in different species and cultivars with pink, red, yellow, orange and white flower heads.

 Best Uses for Coneflowers

 Coneflowers work well as border plants and can put on quite a show when grown together in large patches.
 They're quite charming in wildflower gardens and meadows as well.
 Because they're native to the U.S., most gardeners find them to be very low maintenance, naturally pulling what they need from their environment.

 Although they will eat anything when they're hungry enough, deer generally avoid coneflowers because of the spiky midcenters that usually deter them.
 Coneflowers attract bees and butterflies, who feed on the pollen and nectar, and birds, who enjoy their tasty seeds in the fall and winter.
 Cardinals and goldfinches are particularly attracted to the plants.
 Coneflowers' long stems also make them great for cut flowers.